'Made in Germany' faces new test as antitrust claims are leveled at automakers

 There's a huge amount at stake.
 If EU officials ultimately find that the carmakers broke competition law, they could fine them billions of euros.

-Shares in all three companies slumped on Friday, and opened lower again on Monday morning -- dropping by about 3%.
+Shares in all three companies slumped on Friday, and lost more ground Monday.
+Volkswagen and BMW traded nearly 3% lower, while Daimler stock fell by 3.7%.

 The potential for damage goes way beyond the companies.
 The industry employs 800,000 people in Germany, where it accounts for 20% of total industry revenue,